cgel/cgel.github.io/_posts/2017-2-2-meta-RL_is_the_key_to_AI.md

 autoNumber: '"all"  '
 ---

-There is a long list of cognitive skills that an AI should muster to be truly intelligent: language, bayesian reasoning and inference, one-shot learning (for example when observing the dynamics of an object), logical reasoning, different types of memory, learning from imitation, learning by instructions (like a written task description or the verbal feedback provided by a teacher), etc.
+There is a long list of cognitive skills that an AI should muster to be truly intelligent: language, bayesian reasoning and inference, one-shot learning (for example when observing the dynamics of an object), logical reasoning, different types of memory, learning from imitation, learning by instructions (like a written task description or the verbal feedback provided by a teacher), transfer learning, etc.

 The common research approach is to select one skill that you want to imitate, simplify it to the point where you can model it mathematically and find an appropriate loss to minimize.
 Although the simplifications might work for simple problems, it is always easy to see how it might break down with harder tasks.
 I do not believe this approach will scale.